 Bennett B. Borden et. al.

 Four Years Later: How the 2006 Amendments to the Fed.
 Rules Have Reshaped the E-Discovery Landscape and Are Revitalizing the Civ.
 Justice Sys., 17 RICH.
 J. L. & TECH.
 10, 1 (2011), http://jolt.richmond.edu/v17i3/article10.pdf.

 Electronic Discovery: Law and Practice, Seventh Circuit Electronic Discovery Pilot Program, Phase One and Report Excerpts, 2014 WL 100120

 Electronic Discovery: Law and Practice, United States District Court Rules, 2014 WL 100114

 San Diego Lawyer Magazine, p.
 36-40 (Nov./Dec.
 2008)

-The Sedona Conference (TSC) is a nonpartisan, nonprofit 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
+The Sedona Conference (TSC) is a nonpartisan, nonprofit 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, intellectual property rights, and data security and privacy law.
 The mission of TSC is to move the law forward in a reasoned and just way through the creation and publication of nonpartisan consensus commentaries and through advanced legal education for the bench and bar.

-The Sedona Conference Working Group Series Membership Program offers a vehicle for those who wish to support TSC's mission and interact with others interested in tipping point issues in the areas of eDiscovery, complex litigation, cross border discovery and data protection laws, international data transfers, information governance, data security, patent litigation, patent damages and remedies, and trade secrets.
+The Sedona Conference Working Group Series Membership Program offers a vehicle for those who wish to support TSC's mission and interact with others interested in tipping point issues in the areas of eDiscovery, complex litigation, cross border discovery and data protection laws, international data transfers, information governance, data security and privacy law, patent litigation, patent damages and remedies, and trade secrets.